nim-lang/nimble/readme.markdown

 v1.2.3-zuzu
 ```

-If you don't follow this pattern, your version numbers will still
+If you don't follow this pattern, your versions will still display but
-display but they may not be sorted correctly.
+they may not be sorted correctly.

 ## Publishing packages